-Invest more funding in Affordable Housing and Permanent Supportive Housing: Invest a minimum of \$80M annually to expand supportive housing units for this population. \$80 million would represent an increase from the approximately \$46 million from the County's General Fund allocated in FY 2021-2022, which accounted for about one quarter of all funds dedicated to the Home Together plan.
-Facilitate the conversion of existing residential stock into affordable or supportive housing through the dedication of flexible long term operating support.
+Invest more funding in Affordable Housing and Permanent Supportive Housing for those with SMI/SUD or co-occurring illness: Invest a minimum of \$80M annually to expand supportive housing units for this population. \$80 million would represent an increase from the approximately \$46 million from the County's General Fund allocated in FY 2021-2022, which accounted for about one quarter of all funds dedicated to the Home Together plan.
+Facilitate the conversion of existing residential stock into affordable or supportive housing for those with SMI/SUD or co-occurring illness through the dedication of flexible long term operating support.

-7.N Recommendation:
+7.N Recommendation: SSA, HCD